emonmeena/fanland-frontend/README.md

 > Done!

 ## Setting up the frontend
-Fanland frontend is built in React frontend
+Fanland frontend is built in React
 1. Prerequisites
 - node and npm
 2. Setup Instructions